gregoryv/cmdline/README.md

 - Easy way to default to environment variables
 - There are no pointer variations
 - Parsing non option arguments
+- Usage output with optional examples and preface

 ## Example